THE ORIGIN OF THE MORMON CHURCH

 The Smithsonian Institution has never used The Book of Mormon in any way as a scientific guide.
 Smithsonian archaeologists see no direct connection between the archaeology of the New World and the subject matter of the book.

 In response to a question about the Book of Mormon in 1981, the National Geographic Society said:

-Even some Mormon scholars such as Dee F. Green have conceded that this is the case.
-Green was formerly the editor of the University Archaeological Society Newsletter, published at Brigham Young University.
+Mormon scholar Dee Green conceded that this was the case all the way back in 1969.
+Green was the editor of the University Archaeological Society Newsletter published at Brigham Young University.
 He said: